Kristina01111000/Drws_site/README.md

 - need to make sure that the pages are bolcked to non members

 - see about constant contact for sarah

+- added the two book pages for dr w